Juan Sebastian Ardila-Cifuentes

 Ardila-Cifuentes, Juan.
 (2019).
 "Libet's Error: Unwarranted Results via Methodological Errors."
 Huron Undergraduate Philosophy Conference.
 University of Western Ontario, London, Ontario.

-Conference Lead organizer, (2020).
+Conference Founder and Lead organizer, (2020).
 Embodied Cognition: Implication in Science and Philosophy

-Conference Lead organizer (2018 - Present), Annual Huron Undergraduate Philosophy Conference
+Conference Founder and Lead organizer (2018 - Present), Annual Huron Undergraduate Philosophy Conference

 President of the Huron Philosophy Society (2018 - Present)